Sea of Thieves: Game objectives

-Players can complete voyages offered by the game's three main trading companies: Gold Hoarders, Order of Souls, and the Merchant Alliance.
+Players can complete voyages offered by the game's multiple trading companies: Gold Hoarders, Order of Souls, the Merchant Alliance, and more.
 In the quests offered by Gold Hoarders, players are given a treasure map or a riddle to locate a treasure chest.
 The voyages offered by the Order of Souls are combat challenges, in which players travel to islands specified by the quest to defeat waves of skeletons.
 The Merchant Alliance's missions require players to deliver animals or cargo to certain vendors within a limited time.
 Three smaller factions also exist.
 One of them, the Reaper's Bones, does not offer quests.
 The Reaper's Bones will pay for all kinds of treasures, and players can also give them special cursed treasures or emissary flags stolen from other ships.
 Players must deliver treasure to representatives of the quest-giving faction, though the player holding the chest is defenseless and it may be taken from them by other players.
 Selling the treasure earns players gold, which can be used to purchase cosmetic items.
 Pets, emotes, and further cosmetic items can also be purchased using real-world currency by accessing the Pirate Emporium store.

 Doubloons, earned through completing commendations from the Bilge Rats, the fourth trading company that distributes quests, challenges, and cosmetics added to the game via post-launch updates, can be traded for cosmetics, gold, or reputation to the other factions.
 The Anniversary update added Tall Tales, which are a series of structured narrative missions.
 Selling treasures to any of the three main trading companies, as well as Reaper's Bones or Athena's Fortune, earns the player reputation points, which unlock more complicated quests from each faction and additional purchasable cosmetics.
 When players reach rank 50 with any three of the six trading companies, they will earn the title of "pirate legend", which grants players new cosmetic items and access to a pirate hideout, the Tavern of Legends, as well as a special trading company called Athena's Fortune.